 Pre-Algebra Life of Fred Books

 Pre-High School Math.
 This set can be started with any child who can add and subtract well and knows how to do long multiplication and division.
 This set would be considered a middle school math program, for students in 5th through 9th grades.
-When they are finished these books, they are ready to begin the High School Set.
 Many high school aged students would benefit by going quickly through these books to lay foundations that they might have missed.

 Zillions of Practice Life of Fred Books

 Need extra practice or stuck on a particular kind of problem? ?
 Each Zillions of Practice book is keyed directly to the corresponding textbook.
 Each of the chapters contains both exercises on the current topic and review questions from the beginning the book up to that point.
 All the problems have completely worked out solutions.

 Additional Life of Fred Books

 Learn more about Life of Fred, the advantages and disadvantages of the program, and what makes it unique.

 There's not another math program quite like this one.
 Never again will you hear, "Math is boring," or "When will we use this in real life?"